arctius1024/onagal_umbrella/README.md

 - Future phases may include KV tags (rather than static keyword tags), date range filtering, EXIM meta-data extraction/tagging, basic reporting capabilities, random slideshows, ability to embed a gallery on another page via an embed code.
 Who knows, all exciting stuff.

-!!!
-Note !!! - due to some restructuring related to the umbrella app, progress has been partially reset until all the original code has been ported and refactored to the new layout.
-The percentages are therefore somewhat off until that process is completed.

 ## Background